Grab a brew and buckle up. This one is kinda long :)

 Some stories in the media are based on valid scientific research, but can mislead their audience by jumping to the wrong conclusions.
 This is usually because the journalist (perhaps unintentionally) has missed out some of the important details of the study when coming up with their headline.

 And just like many things in life, when it comes to science, the devil is in the detail.

 In its simplest form, we conduct scientific studies to find answers, e.g. we want to know if ‘A’ causes ‘B’.
 To do this we need to test our theory in a structured way and to make sure (as far as possible) that we produce a fair test.
 If we didn’t do this then we might wrongly conclude that A causes B, when in fact, the real culprit was secret answer C.

 Ok.
 Imagine for a second we didn’t know that smoking can cause lung cancer.
 While going about our day to day business, we notice that people who carry a lighter (A) are more likely to develop lung cancer (B).
 If we studied the relationship between carrying a lighter and lung cancer without accounting for Smoking (C), we could wrongly conclude that lung cancer is caused by carrying a lighter (when obviously people who carry a lighter are more likely to be smokers and smokers are more likely to develop lung cancer).

 It’s a silly example, but you get what I mean?

-In this instance, smoking is known as a confounding factor – something which influences what you are measuring.
+In this instance, carrying a lighter is known as a confounding factor – something which influences what you are measuring.

 When scientists and health professionals read scientific papers, they don’t (or shouldn’t) just read the headlines or discussion.
 The design of the study and the statistical tests (eeek!) are important to determine how confident we are that a relationship exists (i.e. it’s not just a coincidence), the size of the effect and whether it has a clinical significance which can be applied in real life (no more stat talk, I promise!).